 "Just making sure for the record," answers Reznor.

-Perhaps trying to take the edge off the seriousness of the matter, New Jack then responds, "Yeah.
+Perhaps trying to take the edge off the seriousness of the matter, New Jack then responds facetiously, "Yeah.
 I told ya cocaine is a hell of a drug!"
-The crowd attending the interview session proceeded to laugh uncomfortably.
+The crowd attending the interview session proceeded to chuckle uncomfortably.

 WATCH: New Jack reacting to his stabbing of William "Hunter" Lane. (viewer discretion is advised)

-In the hospital, Lane was a couple of beds down from where New Jack was being attended, and he’d yell, asking, "New Jack, you alright?!"
+There Lane was a couple of beds down from where New Jack was being treated, and he’d yell, asking, "New Jack, you alright?!"

-To which New Jack would respond, "Yeah.
+To which a surprised New Jack would respond, "Yeah.
 You alright?"

 In all this, the medic was running around and wondering what an odd situation this was; someone who had gotten stabbed 9 times was concerned over the well-being of his assailant!

-New Jack spent three weeks in jail and appeared in court, but the charges were dropped.
+New Jack spent three weeks in the slammer and appeared in court, but the charges were dropped.
 In the end, he was out $8,000 on bail and attorney fees.

 Sources on this differ, but New Jack claims that he dropped the charges in exchange for him training Lane.
 Lane’s idea was to work all over Florida under the premise that he was trying to exact revenge on New Jack for what he had done.